evidenceontology/evidenceontology/README.md

 **DEVELOPMENT INFORMATION**

+If you want to **help grow ECO for your own project** please contact us via the **GitHub Issue tracker**.

+When you contribute your knowledge to ECO, everyone can benefit!

 For **advice on requesting new terms**, please see the **[Evidence & Conclusion Ontology wiki](https://github.com/evidenceontology/evidenceontology/wiki/New-term-request-how-to)**.

 For **information about editing & releases**, please see the **[GitHub editors README file](https://github.com/evidenceontology/evidenceontology/blob/master/src/ontology/README-editors.md)**.